-Lord of the Rings TV series release date
+Lord of the Rings — The Rings of Power release date

-Amazon's Lord of the Rings TV series plot
+Lord of the Rings — The Rings of Power plot

-Amazon's official synopsis for their Lord of the Rings spin-off confirms the story will take viewers back thousands of years...
+The official synopsis for the Lord of the Rings TV series confirms the story will take viewers back thousands of years...

 One Ring to rule them all, One Ring to find them, One Ring to bring them all, and in the darkness bind them, In the Land of Mordor where the Shadows lie. #LOTRonPrime pic.twitter.com/7TuQh7gRPDMarch 7, 2019